 Health Technology Assessment (HTA) examines products and medical services for their benefits, security and costs, based on the latest scientific knowledge.
 With the aid of HTA the authorities check if a product provides an additional benefit and calculate the associated additional costs.
 On the basis of this information it must be then decided – in Switzerland by the Federal Office of Public Health (FOPH) – whether a reimbursement through the basic insurance makes sense or not.
 Thus, a more intensive application of HTA would have a cost-reducing and beneficial effect on the health care system.

-The demand for quality in the provision of medical services is repeatedly enshrined in the Health Insurance Law.
-Indeed, there are currently numerous quality activities throughout Switzerland, but they are uncoordinated, do not have a common understanding of quality, are fragmentary, non-binding, intransparent and not result-oriented.
+The demand for quality in the provision of medical services is addressed at several points in the Federal Health Insurance Act.
+While numerous quality activities are currently under way throughout Switzerland, they are uncoordinated, without a common understanding of quality.
+They are fragmentary, non-binding and opaque, and do not take a results-oriented approach.
+Quality has not played a role in the payment of medical service provision to date.

 The price paid for such products accounts for around a quarter of all healthcare costs covered by basic insurance in Switzerland.
 Currently, what is needed is a more systematic evaluation of therapeutic products and greater transparency of the official pricing process, which is utterly opaque.
 Neither health insurers nor other stakeholders are able to appeal against official decisions.
 The result: prices that are too high, and lack of transparency.